Best Bali eSIM by traveler type

 Do not buy by provider name first.
 Buy by trip length and data behavior.

-30 daysCompare larger eSIMs with local SIM valueLocal SIM may beat travel eSIM pricing
+30 daysCompare larger eSIMs with Telkomsel foreigner/local SIM valueNomad larger bundles, Airalo 20GB/30-day and Telkomsel foreigner SIM are useful comparisonsLocal SIM may beat travel eSIM pricing if setup is worth it

 For a one-week Bali trip, the boring answer is usually a small or medium travel eSIM before departure.
-For a month, compare Telkomsel tourist/local options and travel eSIMs after you know how much setup friction you are willing to tolerate.
+For a month, compare Telkomsel foreigner/local SIM options and travel eSIMs after you know how much setup friction you are willing to tolerate.

 First-time visitor: Buy a travel eSIM before you leave.
 You need arrival data more than you need the largest plan.